cmcquillan/quill.codes/content/posts/squeeze-extra-performance-with-string-create/index.md

 In the first situation, you end up with two images, but only one that you plan to use.
 Your original can probably be thrown away without any ceremony, as you now have your professionally designed version.
 In the second case, you have not produced any extra product and therefore have produced less waste.

-The process for `String.Create()` is closer to the situation where you sent your documentation to a designer.
-By telling them **exactly** what you wanted from the beginning, you only generate one final artifact in the form that you need.
+The process for the **Create** method is closer to the situation where you sent your documentation to a designer.
+By telling them exactly what you wanted from the beginning, you only generate one final artifact in the form that you need.

-### How is **String.Create** Better?
+### How is String.Create() Better?

-At this point, you might be curious about the **Create** method, but you don't necessarily know why it's **better** than the methods you have used before.
+At this point, you might be curious about the **Create** method, but you don't necessarily know why it's better than the methods you have used before.
 The **Create** APIs usefulness is situational, but it can be extremely powerful in the proper context.

-* It pre-allocated a bucket, and then gives you an interface to fill that bucket **safely**.
+* It pre-allocates a bucket, and then gives you an interface to fill that bucket safely.
 Other methods that produce similar results could require writing unsafe code or managing buffer pools.
 * It avoids extra copy-operations of your data which often results in fewer allocations.
 This reduces pressure from your Garbage Collector which can speed up your overall program.
 * It allows you to focus your high-performance code on the business requirements of your application rather than interleaving your string-building code with complex memory management.

 ### Use Cases for String.Create()

 You can only use the **Create** method when you already know your final string's length.
-However, you can work creatively with this constraint discover several ways to leverage **Create**.
-I performed did a search through the codebases for [dotnet/aspnetcore](https://github.com/dotnet/aspnetcore) and [dotnet/runtime](https://github.com/dotnet/runtime) to see where the Microsoft team decided to utilize this API.
+However, you can work creatively with this constraint and discover several ways to leverage **Create**.
+I performed a search through the codebases for [dotnet/aspnetcore](https://github.com/dotnet/aspnetcore) and [dotnet/runtime](https://github.com/dotnet/runtime) to see where the Microsoft team decided to utilize this API.
 The rest of this article will dive deep into three trends that I found:
 * Generating IDs
 * Performance-Sensitive Concatenations
 * Formatting Complex Strings

 #### Generating IDs

 Consider this class from the ASP.NET Core repository used for generating correlation IDs on each web request.
-The format is 13 characters chosen from the numbers (0-9) and most upper-case letters (A-V).
-The algorithm is brief:
+It generates a correlation ID in the format of 13 characters chosen from the numbers (0-9) and most upper-case letters (A-V).
-1) Start your correlation ID at the latest tick count for UTC.
-The tick count is a 64-bit integer.
-2) Increment by one on each request for a new ID.
-3) For each of 13 characters:
-    1) Shift the value by 5 additional (`character_index * 5`) bits.
-    2) Grab the rightmost 5 bits (`shifted_value & 31`) and choose a character based upon a predetermined table.

 ```csharp {hl_lines=["23-40"]}
 // Copyright (c) .NET Foundation.
 All rights reserved.